TeamBlackFireDevs/InsuranceAI/README.md

+# InsuranceAI 📚

 Live Demo: https://arjunisdark-insuranceai.hf.space/

 ![Demo](./demo.gif)

+---

+## Overview

-InsuranceAI is a policy document analyzer that can answer questions about a given policy and provide recommendations to the user.
+**InsuranceAI** is a policy document analyzer that can answer questions about a given insurance policy and provide recommendations to the user.
-It makes use of Gemini 2.5 Flash API and is very quick and efficient
+It leverages the **Gemini 2.5 Flash API**, making it fast and efficient.

+---

+## Features

+- Analyze insurance policy documents quickly
+- Answer user questions in natural language
+- Provide actionable recommendations
+- Lightweight and efficient with Docker SDK

 ---
 title: InsuranceAI